-If you’re getting tension headaches, work on your posture and lessening eye strain (getting too much screen time?) to help relax those muscles around the neck and head.
+If you’re getting tension headaches, work on your posture and try to lessen eye strain (getting too much screen time?) to help relax the muscles around your neck and head.

-Stay hydrated, eat well, and get plenty of sleep.
-Also cut out things like alcohol, smoking, or caffeine if you find that may be causing tension headaches.
+Stay hydrated, eat a balanced diet, and get plenty of sleep.
+Also, cut down on alcohol and caffeine consumption and smoking (or even cut them out entirely) if you think they may be causing tension headaches.

-Your doctor may suggest biofeedback relaxation techniques, cognitive behavioral therapy (CBT), stress management classes, or acupuncture.
+Your doctor may suggest biofeedback relaxation techniques, cognitive behavioral therapy, stress management classes, or acupuncture.

 Cluster headache treatment

-Cluster headaches may be brought on by lifestyle, weather, and diet.
-Cutting out alcohol, smoking, or food with nitrates (i.e., bacon, hot dogs, lunch meat) may help.
+Cluster headaches may be brought on by factors such as lifestyle, weather, or diet.
+Cutting out alcohol, cigarettes, or food with nitrates (like bacon, hot dogs, and cold cuts) may help.
 You can also take an OTC pain reliever.

-Treatment by a medical professional is typically a two-step approach.
+Treatment by a medical professional is typically a two-step process:

-1. Stop or control a current attack.
-Through a high-dose oxygen mask for up to 20 minutes, or prescription nasal spray like sumatriptan to help ease the pain.
+1. Stop or control a current attack using a high dose oxygen mask (for up to 20 minutes) or a prescription nasal spray like sumatriptan to help ease the pain.

-2. Prevent future attacks.
-With daily medication like Verapamil (relaxes blood vessels), Prednisone (reduces inflammation), or anti-seizure meds.
+2. Prevent future attacks with daily medication like verapamil (which relaxes blood vessels), prednisone (which reduces inflammation), or anti-seizure meds.

-Your doctor will know which is best for you.
+Your doctor will know which medication is best for you.

 Sinus headache treatment

-If your sinus headache is from allergies, avoiding known allergens and adding some aerobic exercise may help your sinus headaches.
-You can also try some tried-and-true home methods for congestion like:
+If your sinus headache is from allergies, avoiding known allergens and adding some aerobic exercise may help.
+You can also try some tried-and-true home methods for congestion, such as: